 Most of us believe that we are capable or deserve a great and fulfilling relationship.
-And before you go for marriage counselling, yet if you take a good hard look around, you will find a lot of examples of bored, conflicted and mediocre relationships.
+And before you go for couples counselling, yet if you take a good hard look around, you will find a lot of examples of bored, conflicted and mediocre relationships.

 Of course there are exceptions.
 But that is not what I have seen.

 Creating a higher standard and model for our relationships is only a recent idea in our history.

 The residue left over from the days when relationships were operating more out of roles, convenience and old matriarchal beliefs still influences our relationships today.

 These patterns have been handed down from one generation to the next and now more than ever we need a new blue print to heal and reinvent our relationships.